j3rrywan9/scala-notes/sbt_reference_manual.md

 The most obvious examples are the task keys `compile`, `package`, and `run`;
 but all the keys which affect those keys (such as `sourceDirectories` or `scalacOptions` or `fullClasspath`) are also scoped to the configuration.

+Another thing to note about a configuration is that it can extend other configurations.
+The following figure shows the extension relationship among the most common configurations.

 ##### Scoping by Task axis

 Settings can affect how a task works.